KEEPING THE HOTBIN HOT

 - Check to see if your base plate is ‘plugged’ (check this post to understand what we mean by plugged rather than normal operation where the holes are covered with compost).

-- Sprinkle a 1 cm layer of wood chip on the base plate after each emptying to –reduce the chance of plugging.
+- Sprinkle a couple of handfuls of wood chip on the base plate after each emptying to reduce the chance of plugging.